LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 **Utilities**: The `utils` folder contains custom functions that are utilized by the main scripts.

 ## Requirements
 The code is still under development.
 As soon as the paper is accepted by a journal we will add example data and requirements.txt

+## Runtime
+The code runs on our data for ca. 30 hours on a 2,4 GHz Quad-Core Intel Core i5 8 GB 2133 MHz LPDDR3 Intel Iris Plus Graphics 655 1536 MB macOS